 Both TipRanks and Seeking Alpha offer lists of top stocks to guide your investments.
 At TipRanks, top stocks are based on a proprietary “Smart Score” that accounts for price targets, institutional buying activity, and financial performance.
 You can also view lists of top stocks based on analyst price targets and insider buying activity.

-Both Seeking Alpha and TipRanks offer stock screeners.
+Both Seeking Alpha and TipRanks offer stock market screeners.
 The Seeking Alpha screener is incredibly powerful because it enables you to filter stocks based on analyst ratings, financial grades, dividend safety, price performance, and a wide range of financial and growth metrics.
 The TipRanks screener enables you to filter stocks based on projected upside (from analyst price targets), overall grade, insider trading activity, and news sentiment.

 TipRanks vs. Seeking Alpha: Additional Markets

 One additional difference worth noting between TipRanks and Seeking Alpha is that TipRanks only covers stocks.
 Seeking Alpha primarily covers stocks, but it also offers analysis for ETFs, forex, cryptocurrencies, and commodities.
-The platform has an ETF screener, although it’s relatively basic.
+The platform also has an ETF screener, although it’s relatively basic.

 TipRanks vs. Seeking Alpha: Pricing